rhawrami/nlrb_loc/README.md

 Enough about the process, let's get to the map.

-## The Map
+## The Page & Map

+I embedded the map in a simple page ([CLICK HERE](https://rhawrami.github.io/nlrb_loc/docs/index.html)), with similar information included there as included here.

-The map ([LINK HERE](https://rhawrami.github.io/nlrb_loc/docs/NLRB_map.html)) is public, and should be fairly straightforward.
+To just view the map ([LINK HERE](https://rhawrami.github.io/nlrb_loc/docs/NLRB_map.html)), it's public, and should be fairly straightforward.
 Still, I'll give a brief overview.

 ![map_preview](img/nlrb_map.png)